apache/accumulo-website/_docs-2/configuration/overview.md

 ```
 ### Namespace

-Namespace configuration refers to [table.* properties] set for a certain table namespace (i.e group of tables).
+Namespace configuration refers to [table.* properties] set for a certain table namespace (i.e. group of tables).
 These settings are stored in ZooKeeper.
 Namespace configuration
 will override System configuration and can be set using the following shell command:

     config -ns NAMESPACE -s PROPERTY=VALUE